Welcome to today's edition of the Rush 24-7 podcast.

 I think he's ready to take the heat for it.

-A column written by Daniel Henninger in the Wall Street Journal about Romney.
+Now, interestingly, a month ago or so, we touted on this program a column written by Daniel Henninger in the Wall Street Journal about Romney.

-And his piece basically was this race is nowhere near decided.
+And his piece basically was: this race is nowhere near decided.

 It's nowhere near over.